What Are the 5 Koppen Climate Classification Types?

 |Tundra (ET)||Average temperature of warmest month is between 10° and 0°C.|

 |Ice Cap (EF)||Average temperature of warmest month is at 0°C or below.|

-The importance of defining climate systems
+What’s the importance of defining climate systems?

 As climate change becomes a reality, it’s becoming more necessary to document and catalog climate types around the world.